kctezcan/sampling/README.md

 └─── trained_models/
 │    └─── covariances_emp_prior/
 ```
-This structure will otherwise be created to some extent.
+This structure will otherwise be created to some extent, but the code generally needs this structure to read and write files, so would be wise to create these by hand.

 ### Trained models
 This repo contains only the contents of the "./sampling/" folder, the rest can be downloaded or generated.
 The trained models including the parameters of the empirical latent distribution can be downloaded at https://polybox.ethz.ch/index.php/s/KtqM19ttB40hX8R (around 616.9 MB) and should be placed into a folder as shown above.